acss-io/atomizer/docs/guides/dark-mode.md

 ## With Atomizer

-In Atomizer, you can leverage the [`context`] class syntax to apply styles based on the existance of a class earlier in the HTML tree.
+In Atomizer, you can leverage the [`context`] class syntax to apply styles based on the existence of a class earlier in the HTML tree.

 In the example below, the default styles for the `div` would be `background-color: #eee;` and `color: #000;`.